PeterNaydenov/batch-runner/README.md

 // r -> [1,2]
 ```

-Job always returns an array of results.
-You can change that by specifying the `final` function.
+By default, `run()` returns an array of the accumulated job results.
+Provide a `final` function to reshape or refine the result.
 ```js
 batch.define ({
                       name   : 'myBatch'